GPII/universal/testData/solutions/solutionsDescription/net_eu_gpii_olb.md

 ### olb_Carla

-Using this preferences set in the OLB should have the following effects:
+Using this preference set in the OLB should have the following effects:

 * text size doubles,.
 * line spacing doubles,